-66 of the 179 ELP flares were either located too close to the solar limb, making a reliable determination of the flare--ribbon morphology impossible due to the strong projection effects, or appeared at a time when AIA images were not available (e.g., early May 2010).
+66 of the 179 ELP flares were either located too close to the solar limb, making a reliable determination of the flare-ribbon morphology impossible due to the strong projection effects, or appeared at a time when AIA images were not available (e.g., early May 2010).
 This still leaves almost two thirds of the flares (113) where the ribbons were well visible and close enough to the solar center so that projection effects did not distort them too much.
-The largest share of ELP flares produced complex/irregular ribbons, with 42 flares belonging to this group (37.2\%).
+The largest share of ELP flares produced complex (irregular) ribbons, with 42 flares belonging to this group (37.2\%).
 Similarly, the classical, more or less parallel, pair of elongated ribbons make up a comparable portion, at 39 flares (34.5\%).
 Circular ribbons are the least common for ELP flares, since only 32 flares (28.3\%) created this type of ribbons.
 In Table~\ref{tab:ribb_year_class} we summarize the results separated by flare class and eruptivity.
-It seems that C--class ELP flares are slightly more likely to produce the classical system of two ribbons, whereas this preference slightly shifts towards a more complex configuration for M--class ELPs.
-In terms of eruptivity, circular--ribbon ELP flares are most likely to be associated with a CME (31.3\%), whereas complex--ribbon ELP flares have a substantially lower likelihood of being eruptive (21.4\%).
-We do not find a distinct relation to the ELP strength: 30 two--ribbon (77\%), 28 complex--ribbon (67\%) and 20 circular--ribbon ELP flares (63\%) had their late--phase peak exceed the main--phase peak.\\
+It seems that C-class ELP flares are slightly more likely to produce the classical system of two ribbons, whereas this preference slightly shifts toward a more complex configuration for M-class ELPs.
+In terms of eruptivity, circular-ribbon ELP flares are most likely to be associated with a CME (31.3\%), whereas complex-ribbon ELP flares have a substantially lower likelihood of being eruptive (21.4\%).
+We do not find a distinct relation to the ELP strength: 30 two-ribbon (77\%), 28 complex-ribbon (67\%), and 20 circular-ribbon ELP flares (63\%) had their late-phase peak exceed the main-phase peak.\\

-\subsection{Properties of ELP-Productive Active Regions}
+\subsection{Properties of ELP-productive active regions}